katzenpost/katzenpost/docs/drafts/mixdesign.md

+---
-The Katzenpost Decryption Mix Network Anonymity System: fast, safe and correct mixnet protocol design
+title: "The Katzenpost Decryption Mix Network Anonymity System: fast, safe and correct mixnet protocol design"

-Yawning Angel
-George Danezis
-Claudia Diaz
-Ania Piotrowska
-David Stainton
+author: ["Yawning Angel", "George Danezis", "Claudia Diaz", "Ania Piotrowska", "David Stainton"]

-Version 0
+version: 0

-Abstract
+---

+**Abstract**

 This document describes the high level architecture and design of the Katzenpost Decryption Mix Network.
 Here we also present a novel